 BADA - Bangladeshi Artist Development Agency

-Conceived in January 2023, BADA is the result of a collaborative effort between Legacy West Midlands, local Bangladeshi artists, cultural organisations, and partners.
-Our mission is to collectively support the burgeoning Bangladeshi artist community and engage broader audiences.
+Conceived in January 2023, BADA is the result of a collaborative effort between Legacy West Midlands, local Bangladeshi artists, cultural organisations, and community partners.
+Our mission is to champion the growing Bangladeshi artist community while engaging wider audiences through creativity, culture, and collaboration.

 Congratulations to our BADA Creative Commission Winners!

-A huge congratulations to Ayesha and Makbul for winning our BADA Creative commission.
-These selected artists will be showcasing their artwork during Bangla Month 2025.
+A huge congratulations to all our selected winners for our BADA Creative commission.
+These selected artists will be showcasing their artwork during Bangla Month 2026.

 Read below to find out more.